The prices shown do not include case, shipping and tax (if due).

 N.B.
 Prices shown refer to fundamental models: ebony veneered neck and pegbox and ebony fingerboard (where differently not stated), plum or pear wood pegs, medium figured woods and so on.
 The woods I use on my instruments are: maple (bird's-eye, flamed or quilted), rosewood (indian*, madagascar* or sierra [Machaerium Villosum]), kingwood*, holly wood, lace wood, blood wood, bois de rose* (dalbergia maritima), hornbeam, mountain mahogany, cornel, pear wood, plum, ebony, alpine spruce, snakewood, poplar, beech, boxwood, cypress, yew.
 Please inquire for alternative woods, materials or decorations (e.g. I can supply mountain mahogany and holly pegs).
 I use Pyramid strings as standard.
 Gut or Nylgut strings are available as well and the instruments priced accordingly.

-* All my instruments with Dalbergia spp. parts are provided with a CITES certificate.
+* All my instruments with Dalbergia spp. parts to be shipped outside U.E. are provided with a CITES certificate.